Mo7amd-hub/Games_store/README.md

 ## Overview
 This project is a simple game store application written in C++ that provides users with a variety of fun games.
 The program begins with a basic login system, then presents the user with multiple game options to choose from.

-## Requirements
-To run the code, you need:
-- A C++ compiler like `g++` installed on your system.
-- Basic command-line knowledge to compile and run the program.

 ## Program Structure
 The program is organized into several main functions, including:
 1. **log_in()**: A login function where the user must enter a username and password to access the games.